scantarini/SieteYMedio2/readme.txt

+These files contain the C++ code for running the game Siete_Y_Medio.

 Note: There is thorough documentation in the files themselves, but I will add an interface for all functions in the program at the bottom of this file for good measure.